-- when the asset management company delegates management to an entity belonging to the same group, the risk/reward profile of which differs from the strategies that it implements directly, assessment of the effectiveness of the control system implemented by the delegating management company shall take into account the existence of a control system on a group level.
-It would in fact not be particularly relevant to require duplication within the delegating management company of controls already implemented within the context of group control systems.
-However, the unaltered responsibility of the delegating management company should lead it to ensure the effectiveness of the group's control system concerning delegated management. - For example, this may concern an asset management company belonging to a group that has decided to structure itself around units of expertise, locating all the expertise related to a type of management in one place.
+- when the asset management company delegates a management strategy the risk/reward profile of which is similar to that of strategies it implements directly, delegation requires: - on the one hand, adapting the existing control system to the fact that management will be delegated and will be the subject of a first level control within the delegated company.
+This usually involves the delegating asset management company adjusting the nature and frequency of certain controls according to its assessment of the ability delegated company to exercise and monitor its activities in accordance with the applicable rules; - on the other hand, identifying the operational risks associated with the delegation, and taking the necessary steps to manage and control the effectiveness of this management. - when the asset management company delegates management to an entity belonging to the same group, the risk/reward profile of which differs from the strategies that it implements directly, assessment of the effectiveness of the control system implemented by the delegating management company shall take into account the existence of a control system on a group level.
+It would in fact not be particularly relevant to require duplication within the delegating management company of controls already implemented within the context of group control systems; - For example, this may concern an asset management company belonging to a group that has decided to structure itself around units of expertise, locating all the expertise related to a type of management in one place.
 However, it must maintain added value in this format and ensure the reality of the delegated company's controls, being able to assess the quality of the delegated management and performance delivered; - when the asset management company delegates to an entity not belonging to its management group, the risk/reward profile of which differs to the strategies it usually implements, it is up to it to demonstrate that it remains nonetheless able to control the delegated activities and the additional risk associated with the delegation (due diligences, a priori, and delegation in progress, determining criteria, limits applicable to delegated companies, control procedures and relevant indicators).
-It is imperative that an asset management company justify the added value retained by this type of format.
-The AMF shall then analyse the proposed formats on a case by case basis.
+Under these circumstances, the delegating asset management company shall be required to have a risk control function that has suitable experience for the strategy and underlying asset, and the necessary capacities to ensure effective control.